1

 One of the dolls was a Western woman wearing a dress and holding a fan.

-The shooting gallery stood empty.
+The shooting gallery shop was deserted.

 25

-A Western woman doll.
+A Western female doll.

 The doll, of course, fell backward.